Guiltless Barbeque Pulled Pork Sandwich…& Sugar Addiction!

-- 1 package of Against the Grain Rolls (they are yeast/wheat/sugar free)
+- 1 pkg Against the Grain Rolls (yeast, wheat, and sugar free)

-- Barbeque Sauce - This bbq sauce recipe is from Doug Kaufmann's book "Eating your way to good health"
+- 1 bottle Barbeque Sauce This bbq sauce recipe is from Doug Kaufmann's book "Eating your way to good health"

-- 2 tablespoons honey or (stevia to taste)
+- 2 tbsp Honey or stevia to taste

 Know the Cause has a great post about sugar addictions this week.
 To view click here